-While vintage fashion is on-trend right now, there’s a lot of confusion around what is considered vintage in fashion vs retro clothing, and antique.
+While vintage fashion is on-trend right now, there’s a lot of confusion around what is considered vintage in fashion vs. retro clothing and antiques.

-In this article, I’ll define vintage fashion and compare it with two other terms popular right now: retro and antique.
+In this article, I’ll define vintage fashion and compare it with retro and antique, the two other popular terms used interchangeably with vintage.

-Vintage is any object, such as clothing and jewelry, that represents a previous era or social period, at least 40 years old but not older than 100 years.
+Vintage is any object, such as clothing and jewelry, that belongs to a previous era or social period, at least 20 years old but not older than 100 years.

-However, for a piece of apparel to qualify as vintage, it must comprise stylistic elements relevant to the trends of those times.
+Also, particularly in fashion, for an item to qualify as vintage, it must comprise stylistic elements relevant to the trends of those times.

 Also, the age of the item is used to determine the price, together with the item’s condition and its rarity.